 We found 4 internists who accept BlueOptions Everyday Health 1423 near Crystal River, FL.

-Dr. Eihab Tawfik's area of specialization is general internal medicine.
-He honors Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO, as well as other insurance carriers.
-He graduated from Ross University School of Medicine and then he performed his residency at Wilkes-Barre VA Medical Center.
+Dr. Eihab Tawfik is a Crystal River, FL physician who specializes in general internal medicine.
+Dr. Tawfik honors Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO, in addition to other insurance carriers.
+After completing medical school at Ross University School of Medicine, he performed his residency at Wilkes-Barre VA Medical Center.